imifinity/LaS-FL/README.md

 └── tinyimagenet_val_cache.pt
 ```

-# Plotting graphs
-Loss and accuracy graphs are automatically plotted and stored in the same folder as the checkpoints (Created upon training).
-There is the option to produce additional graphs by running the following for example:

-python plotting.py \
-  --csv_dir [checkpoints folder] \
-  --output_dir [desired folder] \
-  --dirichlet IID \
-  --dataset CIF \
-  --seed 42

 # Running the Code
-All args can be found in ./utils.py
+All command-line args can be found in ./utils.py

 ##  Local Execution
 Example (FedAvg on CIFAR-10):
-python main.py --algorithm fedavg --dataset CIFAR10 --dirichlet 0.1 --n_epochs 50 --seed 42
+python main.py --algorithm fedavg --dataset CIFAR10 --dirichlet 0.1 --n_epochs 100 --seed 42

 ## HPC (SLURM) Execution
-If running on a SLURM-based HPC, use the provided job scripts in ./scripts/.
+If running on a SLURM-based HPC, use the provided job script: run_experiments.sh

 Example submission:
 sbatch scripts/run_experiment.sh

+# Plotting graphs
+Loss and accuracy graphs are automatically plotted and stored in ./plots/ after running fedalg.py
+There is the option to produce additional graphs that are stored in ./final plots/ by running the following for example:

+python plotting.py \
+  --csv_dir metrics \
+  --output_dir final_plots \
+  --dataset CIFAR10

 # Notes

-.sh job scripts are included in ./scripts/ for reproducibility on HPC.
+.sh job scripts are included for reproducibility on HPC.

-On local machines, you can ignore them and just run python main.py ....
+On local machines, you can ignore them and just run the python files directly

-Results are written to the output directory specified in your job script.